Raikirieiei/PA4-Readability/README.md

     - You can click clear to clear all calculated result text and file name box text.
     - on the top left "Help" there is "About" menu that will show author name and version.

-    [or user can run by command line in terminal.]
+    [Additionally user can run by command line in terminal.]
       First go to your program directory, Then type this

               java Readability -link your/file/path